 Gay marriage supporters in Maine will

-announce on Monday, January 23 whether they will return to the ballot
+announce on Thursday, January 26 whether they will return to the

 Equality Maine, the state's largest gay